Guide to VCL

 We appreciate feedback from our customers.
 If you are interested in a feature that requires C code, contact email@example.com.
 Our engineering team looks forward to these kinds of challenges.

-Where to learn more about Varnish and VCL
+Where to learn more about VCL and Varnish

 The official Varnish documentation is a good place to start when looking for online information.
 In addition, Varnish Software, who provides commercial support for Varnish, has written a free online book.